jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->

-We want to add a new PersistentVolumeStatus field, which would hold a timestamp of when the PersistentVolume was moved to `Released` state.
+We want to add a new PersistentVolumeStatus field, which would hold a timestamp of when a PersistentVolume last transitioned to a different phase.

 ## Motivation

 Some users have experienced data loss when using `Delete` retain policy and reverted to a safer `Retain` policy.
+With `Retain` policy all volumes that are retained and left unclaimed have their phase is set to `Released`.
-As the released volumes pile up over time admins want to perform manual cleanup based on the time when the volume was last used.
+As the released volumes pile up over time admins want to perform manual cleanup based on the time when the volume was last used, which is when the volume transitioned to `Released` phase.

+We can approach the solution in a more generic way and record a timestamp of when the volume transitioned to any phase, not just to `Released` phase.
+This is more informative for admins as it covers more scenarios while it still meets the original expectation described above.

 <!--
 This section is for explicitly listing the motivation, goals, and non-goals of